 Ear piercing infections can happen because of several ways.
 The most prominent ones are listed below:

-- Usage of non sterilized equipments like needles, post and gloves
+- Usage of non sterilized equipment like needles, post, and gloves

 - Inexperienced poor handling of the ear

 - Touching the ear piercing site with unclean hands

 - Allergic reactions to certain types of metals

 - Submerging the fresh piercing with water